SYSNET-LUMS/Batteryless-event-driven-sensing-platform/README.md

 ---

 **Need Help?** Check the logs for detailed debugging information.
-The backend logs clustering decisions, dispatch logic, and route optimization steps.
+The backend logs dispatch recommendations, queue rebuilding, and route optimization steps.